RandyMangar/CSharpSeleniumAPI/README.md

   Attribute.cs - To get attributes from WebElements.
   CssValue.cs - To get css values from WebElements.
   Visibility.cs - To get the visibility of WebElements.
+  Text.cs - To get the Text of WebElements.
 ```

 *Example of how to use:*